| Hi, I am Alexi and I was born at 1:00 am on June 30th 2002(just happened to be my grandparents 51st anniversary). I was

 me grow a little more and we would rod in the winter but if I broke he would get me in sooner.
 Mom was less than

+enthusiatic but he was the expert.
 At 16 months we went back to Omaha.
 I got a DEXA that showed my bone density was now -0.5 which was normal

 and my medicine dose was cut in half.
 Mom got to have a SPA day with her friend Theresa.
+My femurs had straightened quite a bit with growth and Pamidronate but they never completely straighterned and because

 I was so active and running my mom pursued getting my femurs rodded before that inevitable bad femur fracture.